habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 most cases it will be necessary to install extra software and do other miscellaneous setup after starting an instance.
 To reduce this setup effort, in some cases it makes sense for users to create their own custom images.
-Then by simply starting an instance Wakame-vdc, it is possible to have a virtual machine up and running that is already perfectly set up.
+Then by simply starting an instance in Wakame-vdc, it is possible to have a virtual machine up and running that is already perfectly set up.
 All necessary software and services, for whatever purpose, can be "ready-to-go".